frankplus/meena-chatbot/README.md

 Similarly to the work done in the paper, this model consists of 1 encoder block and 12 decoder blocks for a total of 108M parameters.
 The optimizer used is Adafactor with the same training rate schedule as described in the paper.

 ## Usage
 For training simply run the ipython notebook on Google Colab, the model will be saved on Google Drive.
-At the end of the execution you can talk to the chatbot.
+At the end of the execution you can interact with the chatbot.

 ## Export the model
 The model can be exported by copying the following files in a folder: